gcl140/dali_social/README.md

 )
 ```

-This elegantly handles both cases—existing members with matching names get linked, and new users get a fresh Member profile created.
-The debugging process taught me about Django's authentication middleware and the importance of consistent data modeling across related models.
+Now when users sign in, the system either finds their existing Member profile or creates a new one.
+Debugging this taught me a lot about how Django's authentication system works and the importance of keeping related data models in sync.

 ---

-## 🤖 AI Usage
+## 🤖 Working with AI

-Yes, AI tools were used as collaborative partners during development.
+Yes, I used AI tools as coding partners during development.
+They were great for getting started quickly, but always required human judgment to get right.

-### Example Prompt & Adaptation
+### Example Collaboration

-**Prompt used:**
+**What I asked:**
-> "Create a Django view that allows users to update their member profile with form validation"
+> "Create a Django view for updating member profiles with form validation"

-**AI's initial output:**
+**What AI suggested:**
 ```python
 def profile_update(request, member_id):
     member = get_object_or_404(Member, id=member_id)